Half-Life (video game): Other versions

+A PlayStation 2 port of Half-Life was released in 2001 bundled with Blue Shift.

 Valve canceled a port of Half-Life for MacOS, developed by Logicware, in 2000.
-Newell said the port was substandard and would have made Mac players "second-class customers".
-Rebecca Heineman, the co-founder of Logicware, denied this, saying that Valve cancelled the port as Apple had angered them by misrepresenting sales projections.
-She said the port was complete and three weeks from release.
+Newell cited several shortcomings such as the lack of an auto-updater and the lack of Team Fortress Classic, and in general was worried that Mac players would be "second-class customers" due to Valve being unable to justify ongoing updates to the Mac port.
+Rebecca Heineman, the co-founder of Logicware, said that the main reason that Valve canceled the Mac port was that Apple had angered Valve by misrepresenting sales projections (by an order of magnitude).
+She said the port was complete and three weeks from release when it was canceled due to preorder numbers being much lower than Valve expected.
 Valve released ports for OS X and Linux in 2013.

 Captivation Digital Laboratories and Gearbox Software developed a port of Half-Life for the Dreamcast, with new character models and textures and an exclusive expansion, Blue Shift.
 Following the cancellations of several third-party games in the wake of Sega's decision to discontinue the Dreamcast in March 2001, Sierra cancelled the port weeks before its scheduled release in June, citing "changing marketing conditions".
 Blue Shift was ported to Windows.
 The Dreamcast port became the basis of the Half-Life port for PlayStation 2, released in late 2001.
 This version added competitive play and a co-op expansion, Half-Life: Decay.

 In 2004, Valve released Half-Life: Source, a version of Half-Life ported to their new game engine, Source.
 It adds ragdoll physics, advanced water effects, and 5.1 surround sound.
 At launch, it received mediocre reviews for its lack of significant gameplay and visual enhancements, although IGN still recommended it.
 Retrospective reception has been more negative, owing to the game's instability and frequent glitches.
 The deathmatch mode was ported to Source separately in 2006 as Half-Life Deathmatch: Source.
-Following the release of the Half-Life 25th anniversary update in 2023, both ports were delisted from Steam and do not appear in its search results.
+Following the release of the Half-Life 25th anniversary update in 2023, Half-Life: Source was delisted from Steam and does not appear in its search results, it is now bundled for free with Half-Life Deathmatch: Source, which remains available.
 Black Mesa, a third-party remake of Half-Life developed by Crowbar Collective on the Source engine, was published as a free mod in September 2012 and later approved by Valve for a commercial standalone release.